 You can also change the Quality Assurance settings and apply these new settings to the existing documents.
 Check the Critical checkbox if you want these errors to require correction before segment confirmation.
 Changes there will be rarely be required because the default settings are generally applicable to most projects.

-On the second tab (Workflow), you can modify the stages that you have chosen for your project:
+On the second tab (Workflow), you can add new stages to your project:

 If a task has not been started yet, you can delete it by clicking on the trash can icon next to it.
 And you can add new tasks at any time during the project.
-If for example, your customer wanted to add an internal review stage, you could simply add a new proofreading stage even after the project has been started.
+If, for example, your client wants to add an internal review stage, you could add a new proofreading stage even after the project has been started.
 Complete flexibility!

 The third tab (Assignee settings) allows you to set some rights for the linguist team:

 There you can allow your freelancers to download the source and target files.
-In some cases where documents are of a sensible nature and you want to prevent freelancers from downloading the files.
+It will work in cases where documents are of a sensible nature, and you want to prevent freelancers from downloading the files.
 In other cases, this options lets the linguists review the result of the translation in context by downloading a translated version.

 You can also choose to let your linguists merge and split segments as needed.
-This could be helpful in cases where the segmentation was not applied properly or if the text was split in the source file by bad formatting.
+This could be helpful in cases where the segmentation has not been applied properly or if the text has been split in the source file by bad formatting.
 There are some cases where you don't want linguists to change the segmentation though - for example when working with localization files where segment length is restricted.

-Finally, it is possible to allow linguist to confirms segments in batches.
-If you select this option, you will be given the choice to assign it to different stages:
+Finally, it is possible to allow linguists to confirm segments in batches.
+If you select this option, you will be given the choice to apply it to one or more stages:

-This option cane be useful in latter stage like editing and proofreading where the linguists might simply correct segments that need to be corrected and confirm all the remaining segments at once, saving time not having to confirm segments individually.
+This option can be useful in a latter stage like editing and proofreading where the linguists might correct segments that need to be corrected and confirm all the remaining segments at once, saving time not having to confirm segments individually.

 Note: This feature is optional.
-If you don't see this option, contact customer support and ask them to activate it in your account.
+If you don't see this option, contact the Smartcat support team and ask them to activate it in your account.

 Many documents and projects contain segments that might be repeated multiple times.
-Smartcat can help translators by propagating the content of translated segments automatically not just in a single document but throughout the entire project.
-Repetitions are indicated in the editor with a down arrow next to the segment number.
+Smartcat can help linguists by propagating the content of translated segments automatically not just in a single document but throughout the entire project.
+Repetitions are indicated in the Editor with a down arrow next to the segment number.

-This will indicate that this segment appears again somewhere in the project even if it is in a different document.
+This indicates that a segment appears again somewhere in the project even if it is in a different document.